Elsayyed/SoftwareDevUPenn/README.md

 # SoftwareDevUPenn
-4 course from the University of Pennsylvania, towards my professional certificate
+A course from the University of Pennsylvania